 Each local education agency must complete the LEA Agreement.
 The LEA Agreement is located in the Grants Management System under the IDEA heading.
-The LEA Agreement must be completed before the IDEA Consolidated Application is available.
+The LEA Agreement must be completed prior to July 1st and before the IDEA Consolidated Application is available.
+Current fiscal year Assurances must be completed before the LEA Agreement.
 When completing the LEA Agreement, specific documentation is required to be uploaded.
 The district will enter important information including district policies and procedures regarding: